WATCH: Bevo charges Georgia bulldogs mascot, reporters and media scatter

-NEW ORLEANS, Louisiana — The kickoff from the Allstate Sugar Bowl hasn't even begun yet and there is already zero love lost between the Longhorns and Bulldogs.
+NEW ORLEANS, Louisiana — The kickoff from the Allstate Sugar Bowl hadn't even begun yet and there was already zero love lost between the Longhorns and Bulldogs.

 RELATED | LIVE BLOG: No. 15 Texas Longhorns meet No. 5 Georgia Bulldogs in Allstate Sugar Bowl